pelias/pelias/CONTRIBUTING.md

 We'll gladly invite active contributors to become members of the [Pelias organization](https://github.com/pelias).
 New members will gain direct write permissions, *and with great power comes great responsibility*.
-To ensure that any new repositories that you create conform to Pelias standards, we developed [pelias-init](https://github.com/pelias/init), a simple project generator that will initialize all of the boilerplate needed to get started on a new project.
+To ensure that any new repositories that you create conform to Pelias standards, we developed [pelias-init](https://github.com/pelias/init), a simple project generator that will initialize all of the boilerplate needed to get started on something new.